telerik/winforms-docs/scheduler/data-binding/codeless-data-binding.md

 7\.
 In the "Choose a Data Source Type" page of the wizard, select the __Database__ type and click the __Next__ button to continue.

 8\.
-In the "Choose a Data Connection" page of the wizard, add a connection to the SchedulerData.mdf file supplied with Telerik UI for WinForms distribution.
+In the "Choose a Data Connection" page of the wizard, add a connection to the SchedulerData.mdf file supplied with Progress&reg; Telerik&reg; UI for WinForms distribution.

   - Click the __New Connection...__ button to display the Add Connection dialog.

   - Click the __Change__ button and select the Access Database File option.

-  - Set the Database File Name to the Schedulerdata.mdb file located in the Telerik UI for WinForms installation directory under \Examples\DataSources.
+  - Set the Database File Name to the Schedulerdata.mdb file located in the Progress&reg; Telerik&reg; UI for WinForms installation directory under \Examples\DataSources.

   - Click __OK__ to close the Add Connection dialog.